nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Searching

 #### Search transaction by keywords: `KeywordsSearchCommand`
 - Search for transaction or transactions in the transactionList using one or multiple keywords.
+The command counts exact match, with case ignore.
 - **Format:** `search k/ [keyword_1] [keyword_2] ... [keyword_n]`
 - **Example:**
   ```